Safeguarding & E-Safety

 It is essential that parents/carers, the school and all stakeholders, including governors, work in partnership to embed the importance of E-Safety across all settings.
 Parents/carers are provided with useful links, fact sheets and information about current trends.

-Please click here to view our E-safety policy.
+Please see our Policies & Procedures page to access our E-safety policy.

 USEFUL WEBSITES & LINKS